pythonindia/inpycon-blog/content/blog/understanding-dev-sprints-2018.md

 > Dev sprints are for everybody who want to participate and learn, as issues on repositories don't discriminate.

 If you are a contributor or have been involved in maintenance of any Open source project, please come forward.
 You can submit your proposal for the Dev sprint [here](https://in.pycon.org/cfp/devsprint-2018/proposals/).
 This project can be any interesting Open source project which is based on Python.
 Ideally, you should have a history with the project through previous code commits.
-Your responsibility will be to help your team set up their development environment, list out beginner friendly bugs (preferrably tag them using `good-first-issue`), and guide them on any problems they face during the event. **Deadline for submitting proposals is 30 September 2018**.
+Your responsibility will be to help your team set up their development environment, list out beginner friendly bugs (preferably tag them using `good-first-issue`), and guide them on any problems they face during the event. **Deadline for submitting proposals is 30 September 2018**.

-Registrations for participants will be annouced very soon.
+Registrations for participants will be announced very soon.
 Please watch this space and the PyCon social media channels for updates.

 Dev Sprints @ PyCon India 2018 will be held on the 8th & 9th October 2018.
 We look forward to bringing developers together to collaborate with the shared language of code!